JujuAdams/iota/3.1/faq.md

 &nbsp;

+## Does this library support GMRT / "new runtime"?

+No, GMRT is not supported by this library.

+&nbsp;

 ### How is iota licensed?
 Can I use it for commercial projects?

 [iota is released under the MIT license](https://github.com/JujuAdams/iota/blob/master/LICENSE).
 This means you can use it for whatever purpose you want, including commercial projects.
 It'd mean a lot to me if you'd drop my name in your credits (Juju Adams) and/or say thanks, but you're under no obligation to do so.